IBM/ignition/docs/user-guide/framework/bootstrap-components/resource_driver.md

 ## Execution Errors

-Your ResourceDriver is free to raise any Python errors when handling execution requests in order to indicate a failure (errors thrown by `get_lifecycle_execution` have implications on the monitoring service, discussed later in this section).
+Your ResourceDriverHandler is free to raise any Python errors when handling execution requests in order to indicate a failure (errors thrown by `get_lifecycle_execution` have implications on the monitoring service, discussed later in this section).
 To customise the response returned to the API client on error, see [error handling](../../api-error-handling.md).

 In the `resourcedriver` module of Ignition there are existing error types you are encouraged to use: